seankim658/d3-hockey/docs/examples/shot-charts.md

 # Shot Charts

 Visualize shot data with customizable markers, colors, and interactive tooltips.
+These examples can all be generalized for any type(s) of game event, but in these examples we will use shots.

 ## Basic Shot Chart

-Plot shot locations with simple circles—the foundation of hockey analytics visualization.
+Plot shot locations with simple circles.

 <ClientOnly>
   <Demo title="Basic Shot Chart">